 Simply losing your job through termination does not automatically equate to losing your workers’ compensation benefits.
 If you are injured on the job, you may have access to permanent partial benefits (PPD) and temporary total benefits (TTD), including any other compensation to which you were entitled.
 The critical factor is: Were you injured while on the job?

 If you suffered an injury during the course of your employment, you have a right under Maryland law to make a claim for benefits.
 It’s important to have an experienced workers’ compensation lawyer on your side to ensure your rights are protected and your claim is presented in the most effective manner possible.
-At Plaxen & Adler, P.A., we have extensive experience helping injured workers recover the benefits they need to cover lost wages, medical expenses, and more.
+At Plaxen Adler Muncy, P.A., we have extensive experience helping injured workers recover the benefits they need to cover lost wages, medical expenses, and more.
 To set up a free consultation about your case, complete our contact form or call our Maryland workers’ compensation lawyers today at 410-730-7737.